kc0bfv/wiki.notmet.net/content/wiki/tacoma_maintenance/_index.md

 ### Sun Auto Service - 243k Mi

 July 2023.
 Replaced alternator, replaced battery, replaced air filter and cabin air filter, cycled fluids, oil and filter replaced, replaced serpentine belt, replaced spark plugs, fuel injection service.
 They said it also needs new tires and shock/struts (they're old).

+### Tire Change - 252k

+Discount Tire replaced all 4 tires and put one of the better tires in as spare, and replaced TPMS on all 5.
+This was 23 March 2024.
+Pathfinder HT 245/75 R16.
+I think the front two tires hadn't been changed since 134k, and the back two since 89k...